 BURRILLVILLE, R.I. — Opponents are looking at every angle to stop the proposed natural-gas power plant.
 The latest are bills filed by local lawmakers Rep. Cale Keable and Sen. Paul Fogarty that would require residents to vote on any tax deal that the Town Council approves with Chicago-based Invenergy, the developer of the proposed facility.

 A tax agreement is a significant issue because it's one of the few facets of the approval process that the town has sole control of.
-The state Energy Facilities Siting Board (EFSB) holds the most influence, and two state agencies will issue permits for the proposed 900-plus-megawatt Clear River Energy Center.
+The state Energy Facility Siting Board (EFSB) holds the most influence, and two state agencies will issue permits for the proposed 900-plus-megawatt Clear River Energy Center.

 Opponents are fighting the project over the environmental disruption the $700 million project would bring to the rural town in northeast Rhode Island.
 Impacts of concern include noise, harmful emissions, traffic, disruption to wildlife and the use of polluted water to cool the power plant.

 “We’re fighting for our survival here,” resident Donna Woods said during a May 18 meeting with residents and the Town Council.

 Woods and others expressed frustration with the lack of time to stop the project.
 Most impact reports are due to the EFSB by Sept.
 10. A decision by the EFSB is expected by the end of the year, with construction expected to start in early 2017.